Head shaving in Hinduism

 In Hinduism, head shaving, also known as tonsuring, is a symbolic act of purification and spiritual transformation.
 It features prominently in various rites of passage, such as the act of shaving the baby's first hair on the head; as well as in mourning rituals, acts of penance, seeking purification, and fulfillment of wishes.

 The practice signifies the shedding of ego, past impurities, and worldly attachments, aligning the individual with religious discipline and inner growth.
 Scriptural texts such as the Dharmaśāstra, Purāṇas, and Itihāsas mention it as a symbol of spiritual discipline and detachment.
 The practice varies by sect, region, and context, reflecting both personal transformation and religious duty.

-Major Contexts of Head Shaving
+Major contexts of head shaving

 Chudakarana (Muṇḍana Ceremony)

 This is the child's first haircut, customarily performed between ages 1 to 7, often near sacred rivers like the Ganges.
 It serves to purify the child from past life impurities and symbolizes removal of undesirable traits, offering hair to the divine as a sign of detachment and renewal.
 This ceremony is considered one of the sixteen major Hindu samskaras (rites of passage).